 Although all aspects of the application are considered, admission of students with GRE scores below 153 verbal, 144 quantitative, and 4.0 analytic writing (or below 500 for the old GRE format) are rare and would require particular strengths in other aspects of the application.
 For students entering the program in 2018, the mean verbal, quantitative, and analytic writing GRE scores were 158, 158, and 4.6 respectively; the mean undergraduate GPA was 3.53.

-The clinical psychology faculty will review all applications and then invite finalists to our interview day scheduled on March 6, 2020.
+The clinical psychology faculty will review all applications and then invite finalists for virtual interviews to be held on March 5, 2021.
 Invited students will receive more information as interview day approaches.

 Tuition and Student Funding

 Tuition for the Clinical Psychology Program at Illinois Tech is detailed on the Graduate Shool website on the Graduate Costs and Aid page.